BinaryChaosTV/notes/POP_OS.md

   6. Social media blocking -- toggle LinkedIn ON, toggle Facebook OFF.
   7. Security and privacy -- Turn daily usage ping and diagnostic reports OFF.
 Under Site and Shield settings, toggle Location and Notifications to **Don't allow**.
   8. Search engine -- [DuckDuckGo](https://duckduckgo.com), [Startpage](https://startpage.com) or [Brave Search](https://search.brave.com).
-  9. Extensions -- Enable Widevine if planning on using the browser [[#Spotify]] or Netflix.
+  9. Extensions -- Enable Widevine if planning on using the browser [Spotify](#Spotify) or Netflix.
-  10. Wallet -- Sign in via [[#Bitwarden]].
+  10. Wallet -- Sign in via [Bitwarden](#Bitwarden).
 Change default base currency to CAD.
   11. Auto-fill -- Turn off "Offer to save..." for Passwords, Payments and Addresses.
   12. System -- Turn off Brave in the background.
 Depending on needs, toggle Hardware acceleration OFF.